 SUSD's initiative on Professional Learning Communities at every school site will continue to be a highlight for our district.
 Collaboration and professional learning will be a continued focus with opportunities for site administrators and teaching staff to refine their Professional Learning Communities (PLC's).
-We are in our fourth year and all schools have received training from either Solution Tree and/or district leadership.Teacher collaboration time will continue and additional support will be provided by district staff in the areas of training and monitoring to ensure that our staff increase their capacity on the data cycle and instructional practices for our unduplicated student groups.
-Action/services can be found on pages 168,170 and 175.
+We are in our fourth year and all schools have received training from either Solution Tree and/or district leadership.
+Teacher collaboration time will continue and additional support will be provided by district staff in the areas of training and monitoring to ensure that our staff increase their capacity on the data cycle and instructional practices for our unduplicated student groups.

-Goal 1-SA 8,10 and 11:
+Goal 1-SA 7,10 and 11:

 A-G initiatives will be ongoing and supported by professional development and coaching for teachers on content and instructional practices.
 Our Career Technical Education (CTE) programs will continue expansion at the four comprehensive high schools staff to ensure that all students graduate college and career ready, and equipped with 21st Century learning skills.
 SUSD's will continue to refine our monitoring system to identify students who are at-risk of being off track with meeting A-G requirements.
-Action/Services can be found on pages 172-174.
 The Advanced Via Individual Determination (AVID) initiatives will be sustained and continuance of certifications for our AVID schools will led by the district's AVID team.
-Action/services can be found on page 181.

 The Units of Study (SUSD's Core Curriculum) refinement and professional development on Common Core State Standards will be an ongoing priority as well as the newly adopted course of study for Social Studies/Sciences.
 Staff development for the Next Generation Science Standards (NGSS) to prepare for the new adoption in the 2019-2020 school year has already been launched this year and will be offered ongoing basis next year.
-Actions and services can be found on pages 150-151,158 and 170.

 Professional development and coaching support for teachers will be a priority to support new teachers and the school sites who have the highest student needs based on local data from 2017-2018 California Dashboard results.
-Action and services can be found on pages 175-176 and 196.